w3c/wai-curricula/intro.md

 {% include excol.html type="middle" %}

-@@
 Guide learners through preliminary checks for web accessibility on simple web pages; for example, to identify page headings and their relative order, use by keyboard and other indicative checks (not full conformance evaluation, which requires technical skills and further accessibility knowledge).
 Ask learners to explore different types of websites and relate their findings to the accessibility principles and guidelines.

+**Note**: Explain them that paying attention to some basic HTML elements can give us a clue on how the accessibility of a web page might look like.
+Talk to students about heading order and structure or keyboard navigation.

 ##### Learning outcomes

-* Identifying potential accessibility issues such as keyboard navigation or heading order.
+* Knowledge on Identifying potential accessibility issues such as keyboard navigation or heading order.
-* Relating the findings to the principle of WCAG
+* Relating the findings to the principles of WCAG

 ##### Approximate duration.